AtharvKulkarni2110/HospitalQueue/README.md

 **Data Structures Used**

-   Linked List: Used to implement the queue
+   priority_queue: Used to implement the queue on the basis of problem priority

+   unordered_map: Used to track the priority of common problems

    Struct: Used for each Patient node

-   Class: Used to wrap queue operations in HospitalQueue